Software

 Lack of documentation is toxic debt

 I am not talking about a War & Peace sized manual or detailed and severely out of date architecture diagrams in your Google Docs.
-Just a a set of critical READMEs and runbooks on how to start the system locally and perform basic tasks.
+Just a set of critical READMEs and runbooks on how to start the system locally and perform basic tasks.
 What variables and secrets do I need?
 What else do I need installed?
 If there is a bug report, how do I configure my local environment to reproduce it, and so on.

 The time taken to reverse-engineer a system every time has an actual dollar value attached to it, plus the opportunity cost of not doing useful work.